 #1.
 Scoop about half of the white chocolate batter into a bundt pan.

 #2.
-Dollop 4 large scoops of dark chocolate batter over the white chocolate batter so that you have 4 large "mounds" of dark chocolate batter, evenly spaced.
+Dollop 4 large scoops of dark chocolate batter over the white chocolate batter.

-#3.
-Pour the remaining white chocolate batter into the pan and spread it into an even layer so that it completely covers the dark chocolate batter.
+Spread the white chocolate batter over the mounds of dark chocolate batter.
+Smooth it into an even layer so that it completely covers the dark chocolate batter.

 This chocolate glaze is glossy, pourable, rich, and decadent.
 And, it requires just 4 ingredients: